abdullahiqbal93/Gym-Management-System/README.md

 - [Contact](#contact)

 ## Introduction
 The Gym Management System is a comprehensive web application developed in PHP to facilitate the management of gym operations.
-It provides tools for managing members, memberships, classes, staff, and attendance, making it easy for gym administrators to handle daily tasks and for members to manage their profiles and schedules.
+It provides tools for managing members, memberships, classes, trainers, and equipments, making it easy for gym administrators to handle daily tasks and for members to manage their profiles and schedules.

 ## Features
 - **User Authentication**: Secure login and registration for members and staff.
 - **Member Management**: Add, edit, and delete member information.
 - **Membership Plans**: Create and manage different membership plans.
-- **Class Scheduling**: Schedule and manage fitness classes.
-- **Staff Management**: Manage staff profiles and roles.
+- **Trainer Management**: Manage trainer Details.
-- **Attendance Tracking**: Track member attendance.
+- **Equipment Management**: Add, edit , delete equipments.
 - **Payment Processing**: Manage membership payments and dues.
 - **Notifications**: Send notifications to members about upcoming classes or membership renewals.